joor/iOS-Code-Challenge/README.md

 - ### Additional Frameworks
 Feel free to use any frameworks that will help you, just please edit README's "Additional Frameworks Used" section below to note the ones you’ve used and what you’ve used them for

-## Evaluation
-We will be evaluating the code on:
-- Code clarity/readability
-- Architecture
-  - Please architect this app in the way that you’d want to build at JOOR (6+ developers over 2+ years).
-  We understand that this may fall into over-architecting for the task at hand, but the purpose is to understand how you draw the lines between different groups of responsibilities and how that translates into functional layers
-- Test coverage and clarity

 ## Additional Frameworks Used: